 December - March: Bulk loading is available by request only; residents should call 507 328-7070 to schedule an appointment.

-Jumping Worms are an invasive species of earthworm that can strip nutrients from topsoil and increase erosion.
+Jumping worms are an invasive species of earthworm that can strip nutrients from topsoil and damage the roots of plants in nurseries, gardens, and turf.
 Check your yard waste before bringing it to the Compost Site.

-To date, Jumping Worms have not been confirmed in the finished compost at the Compost Site.
+To date, jumping worms have not been found in the finished compost at the Compost Site.